-Fine adjustment of the idling speed T
+Fine adjustment of the idle speed T

 Adjust the idle speed with the T-screw.
 If it is necessary to re-adjust, turn the T-screw clockwise while the engine is running, until the chain starts to rotate.
-Then turn counterclockwise until the chain stops.
-A correctly adjusted idle speed setting occurs when the engine runs smoothly in every position.
-It should also be good margin to the rpm when the chain starts to rotate.
+Then turn anticlockwise until the chain stops.
+When the idle speed is correctly adjusted the engine should run smoothly in every position and the engine speed should be safely below the speed at which the chain starts to rotate.

 WARNING!
-Contact your servicing dealer, if the idle speed setting cannot be adjusted so that the chain stops at idle.
+Contact your servicing dealer, if the idle speed setting cannot be adjusted so that the chain stops.
 Do not use the chain saw until it has been properly adjusted or repaired.